oldmartijntje/Basalt/documentation/SETUP_SCRIPT.md

 # Setup Script Guide

-This document explains the setup script for the diagonal-dinosaur project, including all available options and modes.
+This document explains the setup script for the diagonal-dinosaur project (the parent of BasaltMD), including all available options and modes.

 ## Running the Setup